ZGerber/taRemind/README.md

 * meetings
 * reminders

+There are additional commands for assigning (releasing) participants to (from) meetings.
+These commands do not require a 'database' argument.
+* assign
+* release

 #### Viewing a database
 To view the contents of a database, the use the "show" command.
 For example:
 ```bash